 Narcissists often target empathetic, kind-hearted people.
 They see these qualities not as virtues to be cherished, but as weaknesses to be exploited.
 Realising this doesn’t mean you should stop being kind, but it does mean learning to set boundaries and protect yourself from those who would take advantage of your good nature.

-Many narcissistic relationships start with a period of ‘love bombing’, where everything seems perfect.
+Many narcissistic relationships start with a period of love bombing, where everything seems perfect.
 It’s important to recognise that this wasn’t real love, but a manipulation tactic.
-True, healthy relationships have ups and downs, disagreements, and mutual respect — they’re not a constant fairy tale.
+True, healthy relationships have ups and downs, disagreements, and mutual respect.
+They’re not a constant fairy tale, but they’re also not a total nightmare.

 4. Your self-worth isn’t determined by someone else’s opinion of you.